-b) LCIV (BG) Diversified Growth Fund - the original Tower Hamlets mandate was opened in February 2011 with a contract value of £40m. £6.409m was added to this portfolio in June
+- a) LCIV (Baillie Gifford) Global Alpha Equity Fund had a value of £118.9m at the start of the mandate in July 2007.
+The performance target for this mandate is 2% to 3% above the benchmark (Morgan Stanley Composite Index All Country (MSCI AC) World Index gross of fees over a rolling 3-5 year period).
+This mandate was transferred to LCIV on 22 April 2016 at market value of £214.1m and named LCIV (BG) GA.
+The market value of the assets as of 31 March 2020 was £294.8m.
+The portfolio outperformed the one year benchmark return by 5.46% although the absolute return was -1.28%.
+The fund has also outperformed the 3 year benchmark return by 4.88% per annum and the 5 year benchmark return by 3.45% per annum. - b) LCIV (BG) Diversified Growth Fund the original Tower Hamlets mandate was opened in February 2011 with a contract value of £40m. £6.409m was added to this portfolio in June 2015.

-2015.
 The performance target for this mandate is to outperform the benchmark (3% p.a. above the 3 month London Interbank Offered Rate (LIBOR) net of fees over rolling 5 years with annual volatility of less than 10%).
 This mandate was transferred to LCIV on 15 February 2016 at market value of £54.177m and named as LCIV (BG) DGF.
 A further capital contribution of £70m was paid into this portfolio on 23 August 2017.
-The market value of assets as at 31 March 2019 was £136.822m.
-This portfolio underperformed the one year benchmark by -3.78%, but outperformed the three year benchmark return by 1.15% per annum and by 0.61% per annum over 5 years.
-The portfolio invests in a range of asset

-- c) LCIV Ruffer Absolute Return Ruffer LLP manages an Absolute Return Fund; the value of this contract on the 28 February 2011 was £40m. £6.474m was added to this portfolio on 2 June 2015.
+The market value of assets as at 31 March 2020 was £143.5.
+This portfolio underperformed the one year benchmark by -12.77% and underperformed the three year benchmark return by 3.76% per annum and by 3.68% per annum over 5 years. - c) LCIV (Ruffer) Absolute Return Ruffer LLP manages an Absolute Return Fund; the value of this contract on the 28 February 2011 was £40m. £6.474m was added to this portfolio on 2 June 2015.
 The management of this portfolio was transferred to the LCIV on 20 June 2016 at market value of £54m and the portfolio is named LCIV Ruffer (AR).
 A capital contribution of £70m was added to this portfolio on 23 August 2017.
 The performance target for this mandate is to outperform the benchmark (3.5% p.a. above 3 month LIBOR) net of fees over rolling 5 years with annual volatility of less than 10%.
-The value of assets under management as of 31 March 2019 was £130.574m.
-The portfolio underperformed the benchmark for one year by posting a return of -0.55% against a benchmark return of 4.06%.
-However for over 3 years the portfolio outperformed its benchmark by posting a positive return of 3.71% per annum and posting 3.72% per annum, slightly ahead the benchmark by 0.11% per annum for over 5 years period. - d) LCIV Multi Asset Credit LCIV (MAC) Fund LCIV invest in CQS Credit Multi Asset Fund with an objective to return London Interbank Offered Rate (LIBOR) +4-5% per annum over a 4-year rolling period and the expected volatility for this fund is 4-6% over a 4-year rolling period.
-Multi Asset Credit (MAC) are strategies that make investments in multiple areas of credit.
+The value of assets under management as of 31 March 2020 was £155.9m.
+The portfolio underperformed the benchmark for one year by -0.73% and for 3 years by -3.22% and 5 years -1.72%.

+d) LCIV Multi Asset Credit LCIV (MAC) Fund - LCIV invest in CQS Credit Multi Asset Fund with an objective to return London Interbank Offered Rate (LIBOR) +4-5% per annum over a 4-year rolling period and the expected volatility for this fund is 4-6% over a 4-year rolling period.
+Multi Asset Credit (MAC) - are strategies that make investments in multiple areas of credit.
 This involves bonds and loans from non-government issuers.
 Investments can be held as long or short.
-A long position is when the portfolio manager hold assets the manager expected to rise in price.
+A long position is when the portfolio manager hold assets that the manager expected to rise in price.
 The short position is when the manager sell assets in advance as the manager expected a fall in price.
 The manager also uses this long / short positions to tailor risk exposures of the portfolio.